Objective:

 - Toggled Off: The files are named "slice_1", with no 0's.

-- Implicit: Insert the part you want to slice.
+- Body: Insert the Implicit Body you want to slice.

 - Layer Height: Define the spacing between the layers.
 You may need to check the printer settings for the appropriate range of heights.